 Along with providing suggestions of things to see, Triposo can build a city walk for you, based on the amount of time you want to spend ambling about.
 Most usefully, it works offline (assuming you download relevant data before you leave), and so won’t chew through your overseas data allowance.

-Forecast: Best free iOS weather app
+Weather Underground: Best free iOS weather app

 Google Maps: Best free iOS maps app

 Apple initially made a mess of its own maps solution, and even today it’s imperfect.
 The Apple Maps app is pretty good for driving directions, but it’s not great on foot and it remains poor for locating points of interest.

 Fortunately, Google’s alternative is excellent, accurate, and also bundles the useful Street View, for checking out routes before a long and unfamiliar journey.
 Smartly, it’ll also work offline, too, if you download chunks of map to your device.

 If you’re roaming around one of the places Citymapper supports, and fancy getting about a bit more efficiently, it’s a superb app.
 Pick a start point and destination and it lists public transport options and related costs, along with telling you how long it’d take to walk or cycle your route, and how many calories you’d burn.
 Alternatively, check out the Near tab for a mini map, nearby stops and stations, and to see what transport’s leaving and when.
 Frankly, we’re almost surprised the app doesn’t turn your iPhone into some kind of tiny car, to transport you about itself.

 Foursquare: best free iOS app for finding local gems